-It appears that Mr E hadn't, in fact, already made a redemption request by this point.
-Based on the copy of the form provided to me and also on what Westerby has told our Service, Mr E signed and returned his redemption form in January 2016.
+It appears that Mrs E hadn't, in fact, already made a redemption request by this point.
+Based on the copy of the form provided to me and also on what Westerby has told our Service, Mrs E signed and returned her redemption form in January 2016.